OpenEvalProject/evals/manuscripts/elife-62781/v2/manuscript.md

 Finally, these data provided insight into antigen transfer between SCs and DCs, a process important for enhanced protective immunity (Kedl et al., 2017; Tamburini et al., 2014).
 We previously showed that archived antigen obtained from the polyI:C/anti-CD40-based vaccine is transferred from LECs to migratory Batf3-dependent cDC1s 2 weeks after infection (Kedl et al., 2017).
 Here, we confirm that with the ova-psDNA vaccine CCR7hi migratory cDC1s had the highest amount of antigen 2 weeks after vaccination (Figure 3e, Figure 3—source data 1; Kedl et al., 2017).
 Together, these data validate the use of molecular tracking devices by corroborating previous studies of antigen trafficking with other vaccination strategies and identify new cells types that dynamically acquire antigen during infection.

-## Gene expression signatures associated with antigen acquisition by DCs
+### Gene expression signatures associated with antigen acquisition by DCs

 We next leveraged the variation in antigen levels across cell types (Figure 3b, e, h, k) to identify gene expression signatures associated with high levels of antigen that would validate our approach.
 We classified cells as ‘antigen-high’ and ‘antigen-low’ using a two-component mixture model and identified marker genes associated with each class (Figure 4a, b).
 To validate this approach, we evaluated the DC populations as genes associated with phagocytosis and activation have been established (Miller et al., 2012; Breuilh et al., 2007; Bune et al., 2001; Figueiredo et al., 2018; Gschwandtner et al., 2019; Hirano et al., 2007; Jin et al., 2020; Lämmermann and Kastenmüller, 2019; Mancardi et al., 2008; PrabhuDas et al., 2017; Sinclair, 1999).
 DC populations generally contained lower antigen levels that were variable across subtype (Figure 3).
 We classified antigen-low and antigen-high cells for each subtype.
 Among the subtypes with significant amounts of antigen, Tbet- cDC2 cells had the highest antigen levels and largest differences in gene expression (277 genes in antigen-high cells, Figure 4, Figure 4—source data 1), consistent with cDC2s acting as the primary cell type of antigen uptake following protein (Gerner et al., 2017).

 ![Figure 4.](https://cdn.elifesciences.org/articles/62781/elife-62781-fig4-v2.jpg)

 **Figure 4.:** (a, e) Day 2 (a) and day 14 (e) cDC2 Tbet- cells containing low and high antigen counts were identified using a two-component mixture model.
 A uniform manifold approximation and projection (UMAP) is shown for ovalbumin (ova)-low and ova-high cells.
 Cell types not included in the comparison are shown in white (other). (b, f) The distribution of ova antigen counts is shown for ova-low and ova-high cDC2 Tbet- cells.
 Dotted lines indicate the mean counts for each population.
 Identification of genes associated with ova-low and ova-high for each cell type is available in Figure 4—source data 1. (c, g) UMAPs show the expression (log-normalized counts) of top markers associated with ova-high cDC2 Tbet- cells. (d, h) Expression (log-normalized counts) of antigen-high markers in each cell type.
-Figure 4—source data 1.Ova-low and ova-high cells were independently identified for each cell type shown in Figure 3 using a Gaussian mixture model implemented with the R package mixtools.
-Differentially expressed genes were identified using a Wilcoxon rank-sum test performed using the R package presto (wilcoxauc).
-The Benjamini–Hochberg method was used to correct for multiple comparisons.
-Genes were filtered to only include those with an adjusted p-value<0.05, log fold-change >0.25, area under the receiver operator curve (AUC) >0.5, and with at least 50% of ova-high cells expressing the gene.
-The average expression, log fold-change, test statistic (statistic), AUC, percentage of ova-high cells that express the gene (pct_in), and percentage of ova-low cells that express the gene (pct_out) are included.

 At the early time point, genes upregulated in antigen-high DCs confirmed DC activation (Figure 4—source data 1).
 Antigen-high cDC2 Tbet- cells upregulated genes Ccl2 and Cxcl2 (consistent with active recruitment of inflammatory cells; Gschwandtner et al., 2019; Lämmermann and Kastenmüller, 2019), Msr1 (consistent with antigen scavenging; PrabhuDas et al., 2017), as well as Pkm, Lgals3, and Mif (consistent with DC-T cell responses and DC differentiation during inflammation; Breuilh et al., 2007; Figueiredo et al., 2018; Jin et al., 2020; Figure 4c, d).

 At the late day 14 time point, the highest antigen counts were found in the migratory cDC1 population, consistent with a role for migratory cDC1s in archived antigen acquisition from LECs (Kedl et al., 2017; Figure 3e, f).
 Among the genes highly expressed by the antigen-high CCR7hi migratory cDC1 population were Ccl5 and Fscn1 (Figure 4—source data 1).
 Consistent with these DCs being involved in archived antigen presentation, Ccl5 (also known as RANTES) regulates CD8 T cell responses during chronic viral infection (Crawford et al., 2011) and Fscn1, an actin binding protein, regulates cell migration of mature DCs via podosome formation (Yamakita et al., 2011).
 Similar to the day 2 time point, among subtypes with significant amounts of antigen, Tbet- cDC2 populations showed the greatest differences in gene expression between antigen-high and -low cells (230 genes in antigen-high cells; Figure 4e, f, Figure 4—source data 1).
 Genes upregulated in antigen-high Tbet- cDC2s included Fcgr4, which is involved in phagocytosis, antigen presentation, and proinflammatory cytokine production (Hirano et al., 2007; Mancardi et al., 2008), and CD72 and Acp5, which are important for the inflammatory response and pathogen clearance (Bune et al., 2001; Sinclair, 1999; Figure 4g, h).
 Collectively, these genes evoke specific processes in DC subsets required for the immune response; it remains to be determined whether they are specifically associated with LEC-DC antigen exchange or storage of antigens within DCs.

-## Gene expression signatures associated with antigen archival by LECs
+### Gene expression signatures associated with antigen archival by LECs

 We next evaluated the LEC population to determine whether our classification approach could identify genes involved in antigen archiving.
 We applied the classifier to LECs as a population and found large numbers of antigen-high-floor, collecting, and ceiling LECs (Figure 5c).
 Ptx3 LECs comprised a mixture of antigen-low and antigen-high cells, but there was a larger fraction of Ptx3 LECs with low antigen (Figure 5c).
 There were less antigen-low LECs compared to antigen-high LECs overall (34% of total), suggesting that antigen archiving may be specific to LECs in general rather than attributable to a specific LEC subset (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/62781/elife-62781-fig5-v2.jpg)

 **Figure 5.:** (a) Day 14 LECs were classified into antigen-high and antigen-low using a two-component Gaussian mixture model.
 A uniform manifold approximation and projection (UMAP) is shown for antigen-low and antigen-high cells.
 T cells, B cells, and epithelial cells are shown in white (Other). (b) Distribution of antigen counts for antigen-low (light blue) and antigen-high (dark blue) cells.
 Dotted lines indicate mean counts for each population.
 Identification of genes associated with ovalbumin (ova)-low and ova-high for each cell type is available in Figure 5—source data 1. (c) The fraction of cells belonging to each LEC type for antigen-low and antigen-high populations. (d) UMAPs show expression of genes significantly enriched in the antigen-high population (scale is log-normalized counts). (e) Expression (log-normalized counts) of antigen-high markers in each cell type. (f) Mice were injected in the footpad with nystatin (dose) and 1 hr later ova488/polyI:C/αCD40.
 After 24 hr, mice were euthanized and draining popliteal lymph node (LN) removed, stained for LEC markers (CD45, PDPN, CD31, PDL1), and gated as in Figure 3—figure supplement 4.
 Shown are representative flow plots and quantification of geometric mean fluorescence intensity (gMFI) from naive (black bar), vehicle control (red bar), and nystatin treated (blue bar).
 Three mice per group were evaluated, and experiment was performed three independent times with similar results.
 Nystatin treatment reduces ova488 signal in LECs relative to vehicle (p=0.02; Wilcoxon rank-sum test).
 Error bars indicate standard error of the mean (SEM).
-Figure 5—source data 1.Ova-low and ova-high cells were identified independently for DCs, FRCs, and LECs using a Gaussian mixture model implemented with the R package mixtools.
-Differentially expressed genes were identified as described for Figure 4—source data 1.

 Using this classification approach, we identified 142 mRNAs that were significantly changed in antigen-high or antigen-low LECs (Figure 5—source data 1).
 Prox1, while expressed by all LECs identified, was highly expressed in antigen-high LECs, independent of the LEC type (Figure 5d, e).
 Prox1 is a transcription factor required for LEC differentiation from BECs and defines LEC identity via regulation of Vegfr3, Pdpn, and Lyve-1 (Harvey et al., 2005; Hong et al., 2002; Wigle and Oliver, 1999).
 Prox1 upregulation in antigen-high LECs indicates it may also transcriptionally regulate processes involved in antigen archiving.